-7.4 | Implications fFor the Gold Standard
+7.4 | For the Gold Standard

-The current international position and subsequent potential for 'Double Counting' of GSVERs/ CO_2 -certificates requires that Gold Standard implement this guideline.
-Without the guideline GSVERs/ CO_2 -certificates within the market would be subject to increased scrutiny and doubts as to the veracity of the claims made.
+The current international position and subsequent potential for 'Double Counting' of GSVERs requires that Gold Standard implement this guideline.
+Without the guideline GSVERs within the market would be subject to increased scrutiny and doubts as to the veracity of the claims made.
 Accordingly, it is considered that the guideline will be of benefit to the reputation and integrity of the Gold Standard.